Today Maundy Thursday, I offer an extract from Scott Hahn which I mentioned previously in The New Covenant – sealed with the blood of the Lamb.

-Indeed, it was that first Eucharist that transformed Jesus’ death from an execution to an offering.
-At the Last supper he gave his body to be broken, his blood to be poured out, as if on an altar.
+Indeed, it was that first Eucharist that transformed Jesus’ death from an execution to AN OFFERING.
+At the Last supper he GAVE his body to be broken, his blood to be poured out, as if on an altar.

 As Paul retold the story of the Last Supper (1 Corinthians 11:23-25) he spoke of the event in sacrificial terms.
 He quotes Jesus as calling it “the new covenant in my blood”, an evocation of Moses words as he made a sacrificial offering of oxen: “Behold (the blood of the covenant” (Exodus 24.8).
 It was the sacrificial blood that ratified the covenant, because Moses said so, in one instance, and because Jesus said so in the other.

-Opening paras in Foreword by Scott Hahn in the book : JESUS and the Jewish Roots of the Eucharist.
-Unlocking the Secrets of the Last Supper – Brant Pitre
+Opening paras in Foreword by Scott Hahn in “JESUS and the Jewish Roots of the Eucharist.
+Unlocking the Secrets of the Last Supper” – Brant Pitre

 Today, Maundy Thursday, the words ‘sealed with the blood of the Lamb’ takes on a new meaning – not as a sacrifice willed by a merciless God who wanted a scapegoat offering, but as blood willingly shed to seal the new covenant of love and reconciliation between God and man.